Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 1. Prompt Permutations

 \subsection{Annotation Methodology}

-We had each combination of subject and style rated by two people with who had backgrounds in media arts and art practice respectively.
-The 144 combinations were presented in 3x3 grids, where the prompt permutations were randomly arranged to prevent any effect from ordering.
+We had each combination of subject and style rated by two people who had backgrounds in media arts and art practice respectively.
+The 144 subject and style combinations were presented in 3x3 grids, where the prompt permutations were randomly arranged to prevent any effect from ordering.
 One combination was taken out owing to inappropriate content.

 Annotators were asked to note which images in the grid were either significantly better generations or significantly worse generations.
 We explained that they did not have to judge whether or not the generation represented the subject or the style; they just had to report whether there were generations that were significantly different from the rest.
+For example, if there was a different element that emerged in one generation or a shift in color palette compared to the rest---these differences constituted outliers.
 All annotators were compensated \$20/hour for however long it took them to complete the task.
+This rate of compensation was the same for the rest of our experiments.